-- The citizenship grade drops to a "U" or during the grievance process students will not be permitted to participate in practice or games (They may become eligible again once make-up is complete or if a grievance is approved by coach and administration). - There is over half a school day missed, students cannot participate in any practice and/or game/performance.
+- The citizenship grade drops to a "U" or during the grievance process students will not be permitted to participate in practice or games (They may become eligible again once make-up is complete or if a grievance is approved by coach and administration). - There is more than half a school day missed, students will not be able to participate in any game/ performance.
 See coaches'/advisors' individual contracts for practices. - Below 2.0 GPA or have any F grades in the current quarter. - Participation in UHSAA sponsored activities will follow UHSAA guidelines and/or student athlete contracts.